naubiomech/ExoCode/README.md

             Due to teensy speed issue
 ## Optimizations
 - SPI direct memory access.
-Should change SPI time from 20 $\mu$s per byte to the time to write the memory.
+Should change SPI time from 20 &mu;s per byte to the time to write the memory.
 - BLEparser change from char representation to num bytes, expect 3 to 6x speed up.
-- CAN direct memory access, should cut about 250 $\mu$s per motor.
+- CAN direct memory access, should cut about 250 &mu;s per motor.

 ## MORE DETAILS TO COME
 Probably need to create a consistent/shared SPI interface